 at 317-721-9858 today!

-This is what makes drug dealing cases so nuanced and interesting to analyze.
+This is what makes dealing cases so nuanced and interesting to analyze.
 They’re frequently chock full of circumstantial evidence, just like in the Starbucks example.
 The amounts of drugs, the way they are packaged, whether the defendant had money on him and in what amount.
 The problem with this kind of evidence is that it’s always subject to a different interpretation.
 Just because you saw me standing in line, does not mean I was going to buy coffee.
 Similarly, just because I had some quantity of cocaine does not mean I was going to sell it.
 That’s the problem with circumstantial evidence.

-Potential Penalties for Losing a Drug Trial
+Potential Penalties for Losing a Criminal Trial

 - Potentially unable to receive government benefits payments such as emergency EBT cash funding